 - Ryuji and Taiga of Toradora! are another example of mutual matchmakers falling for each other.

-- Yue Ayase in Negima! acts like this for Nodoka.
+- Yue Ayase supports her friend Nodoka's feelings for Negi.
 First, she has no interest in Negi.
 Then she starts becoming attracted, but suppresses it.
 Eventually, Yue gets found out, and decides (and is encouraged) not to fight it anymore.
-They still stay friends, and Nodoka comes up with an interesting solution that embarasses her.
+Yue and Nodoka still stay friends, and Nodoka comes up with an interesting solution that embarasses her.

 - Haruna aka Paru plays with this, she's acting as matchmaker for both Yue and Nodoka.
 After Negi's battle in the Ostian tournament she declares she has fallen for him... then laughs, declares she was kidding, and gets yelled at for her joke.

-- And now we have Akira Ookochi, who asked Negi directly to go the Pactio route with Ako, Makie and Yuuna but refused to get one for herself.
+- Akira Ookochi, who asked Negi directly to go the Pactio route with Ako, Makie and Yuuna but refused to get one for herself.
 Until a long while later.
 Lampshaded by Chamo right before the last fact happens.

 - Hayate the Combat Butler: Sakuya gave up her own spot in a high-class school so that her childhood friend Wataru could go to the same school as another childhood friend, Isumi, he has a crush on.
 She also loudly complains about his lack of progress in confessing his feelings to Isumi.
 A lot of the Ship Tease in the later chapters, however, suggest very strongly that Sakuya has a crush on Wataru herself.